 I've never heard of anybody getting their license checked on their own dock, but you can get a fishing license by walking to the nearby quickie mart on Merrill if you need one (kids up to 16 are free; otherwise $5 for NC residents; $10 for non-NC).
 Numerous charter services can be found too via google.
 Some will pick you up/drop you off at our dock if you ask them.

-Pretty much all your fishing needs can be resolved within short walking distance @ the NC24/Merrill intersection at either the Waves quickie mart (bait shrimp, squid, sandfleas, etc. to your left as entering), IGA Town & Country (chicken backs for crabbing far back right, sometimes have to ask the butcher).
+Pretty much all your fishing needs can be resolved within short walking distance @ the NC24/Merrill intersection at either the Waves quickie mart (gear, bait, etc. to your left as entering), or IGA Town & Country (chicken backs for crabbing far back right, sometimes have to ask the butcher).

 Cast netting for your own bait is the way to go in my opinion.
-Avoid doing it right @ the reef at the end, though.
+Avoid doing it right @ the submerged oyster reef on the west side of the dock near the very end, though (marked with metal pole).
 Many guest nets lost there through the years.
 But that’s really your best bet for bait IMHO – just not right directly on top of the reef.
 Depending on your cast netting skills, you'll get live shrimp and various small pin fish, etc. suitable for bait for free.
 Cut them up or leave them live and put them on a hook.
 If you want sheepshead, get the fiddler crabs off the shore when the tides change.
 Store-bought sand fleas work good too for the sheeps too.
 There is a tide clock in the cottage and you can also check the published tides ("NC State Fisheries" is the published one that is closest to being the same as a Cottage with a View and is ~30 mins off).

 You can also cast net, fish and crab in the boat basin.
 Don’t leave anything hidden underwater that could get tangled in a prop (like a crab pot or cast net).
-The closest dock to the cottage is mine.
-It has 219 on it and you are free to use it as yours.
-You can also use the day docks or anywhere along the board walk -- just stay off other folks docks, please.
+The closest dock to the cottage has 219 on it and is yours to use.
+You can also use the day docks or anywhere along the board walk -- just stay off the other finger docks, please.

 If you go crabbing, please know the difference between the species and sexes!!
 For the blue crabs, keep only the males and throw the females back.
 For the stone crabs, just yank off a claw of either male or female and throw him/her back (a new claw will grow back within weeks).
 If he/she is already missing a claw, let him/her go without taking his/her last remaining one.

 + Flounder go for Gulp shrimp on a jig head, as well as mud minnows or other live bait like a pin fish, and they generally go for a Carolina rig fished on the bottom.
 Low tide has traditionally been the best part of the day to find a doormat at the dock, with the mouth to the canal being a great place to seek them out on a falling tide.
 They are also being tricked by Fathom rat tail baits on 1/4 oz. jig heads, in addition to live mullet on Carolina rigs.
-Jigging Spro 2 oz. white and glow bucktails tipped with a 4” white Gulp shrimp is a good way to bend your rod over too.
+Jigging Spro 2 oz. white and glow bucktails tipped with a 4” white Gulp shrimp is a VERY good way to bend your rod over too.
 The flatties love hanging around the dock, and they can also be caught by hooking a Gulp to a 1/4 oz. jig head or bucktail.
 If the current is strong, you may require a little more weight to keep the bait in front of the fish.
+They have also been caught on spinner baits and live bait (4-5” finger mullet or mud minnows work best).
+The minnows can be Carolina-rigged or put on a jig head to get attention from the flatties.

 + Speckled trout and redfish are often caught on soft plastics like Gulps, as well as fresh cut mullet, and Zara Spooks.
 If you find them on the surface, topwaters are effective as well.
 Top Dogs and She Dogs are both excellent lures to use for the specks.
 They bite a ton in the first ~30 minutes after sunrise.